Forget your password?

 Air Liquide's g3-filling cart in service at National Grid site, UK

-g3 bottles being delivered at customer site - g3 bottle with warming system
+g3 cylinders being delivered at customer site - g3 cylinder with warming system

 For the liquid-to-gas transfer, homogeneity of the gas mixture needs to be achieved to ensure the right ratio of the C02, O2 and Novec™ 4710.
 The service carts achieve this without operator interaction by heating the bottles through an automated process of induction or resistive heating.
 This is practically the only significant change compared to SF6 gas handling, where heating was required only in the case of cold climate conditions.

 The same devices for monitoring gas purity and humidity of SF6 have also been adapted for applications with g3, supplemented with the capability to verify the percentage content of the g3 components.
 “Operators have been using such tools for the past 40 years,” Michael M. Walter, Electrical Engineering Manager at GE points out, “so, although they have been adapted, the principles are exactly the same, making their operation transparent for customers.
-It is also important to note that handling g3 is non-toxic for equipment handling staff.”
+It is also important to note that, like SF6, g3 is non-toxic and is safe for equipment handling staff.”
 For more information about g3 gas filling, look for an upcoming article on www.think-grid.org.

 WIKA g3-gas quality analyser - DILO g3-gas quality analyser